HiSPARC/logo/animated/README.md

 Software: Graphic Converter, Quicktime Player 7 Pro.

-- Open the output pdf in Graphic Converter at 96 dpi
+- Open the output pdf in Graphic Converter at 96 dpi (192 dpi for retina)
 - Save As
     - Format: png
     - Check: Save all pages of multipage files